ChrissieFrankie/ChrissieFrankie/README.md

 # Hi there 👋

-no copilot or the rest of that shit
+no copilot/figma or the rest of that shit

 ## TO DO